awlondon/primarydesignco-blog/_posts/2026-02-04-facts-anchor-us.md

 {% include ad.html %}

 ## The Coordination Problem (Not the Truth Problem)
-Public debate is often framed as a battle between truth and falsehood.
-That framing is emotionally satisfying but incomplete.
-Societies have always contained rumor, propaganda, and error.
-What separates stability from instability is not purity, but correction: whether there are reliable mechanisms for updating beliefs.
+Public debate is often framed as a contest between truth and falsehood.
+That framing misses the deeper issue.
+Societies have always contained error.
+What distinguishes stability from instability is correction.

 Facts matter because they anchor coordination.
-They allow distributed actors—citizens, institutions, organizations—to align behavior without sharing motives or values.
-Traffic laws work because they reference external constraints that can be checked.
-Scientific claims matter because they are falsifiable.
-Their authority derives from method, not proclamation.

-When verification norms weaken, coordination degrades.
-People may still share goals, but they lose a common way to argue about means.
-Claims are judged less by evidence than by resonance: does this fit my identity, my community, my emotional priors?
-Once that shift occurs, argument stops converging because it is no longer referencing shared external checks.
+Traffic laws, engineering standards, and scientific claims derive authority from external checkability, not proclamation.
+When verification norms weaken, claims are judged less by evidence than by resonance—whether they fit identity, emotion, or group loyalty.

-Echo chambers become dangerous for this reason.
-They don’t only filter information; they shift the criteria by which information is evaluated.
-Inside closed loops, repetition substitutes for verification.
+Echo chambers are dangerous not because they filter information, but because they shift evaluation criteria.
+Repetition substitutes for verification.
 Familiarity is mistaken for reliability.
 Confidence becomes evidence.

-This dynamic does not require ignorance.
-Educated people can be especially vulnerable because they are better at rationalizing motivated conclusions, selectively contextualizing inconvenient data, and mistaking rhetorical fluency for epistemic rigor.
-Awareness of political targeting can even worsen the problem: it increases skepticism toward out-groups while reinforcing confidence in in-group narratives.

-From a systems perspective, this is a coordination failure.
-When groups abandon shared verification standards, they can’t reliably update in response to new evidence.
-Feedback loops amplify divergence.
-Small disagreements harden into identity boundaries.
-At scale, society fragments—not into diverse viewpoints, but into incompatible realities.
+This is not a problem of ignorance.
+Educated individuals are often more vulnerable because they are better at rationalizing motivated conclusions.
+From a systems perspective, this is a coordination failure: feedback loops amplify divergence, and disagreement hardens into identity boundaries.

-The alternative is not enforced consensus.
-It is a recommitment to verification as a shared civic practice.
-Verification doesn’t eliminate disagreement; it keeps disagreement tethered to the same world.
+The alternative is not enforced consensus, but recommitment to verification as a shared civic practice.

 {% include ad.html %}

 ## Shared Illusions vs Fractured Realities

-At first glance, shared illusions appear preferable to fractured realities.
+Shared illusions often feel preferable to fractured realities.
 A population that believes the same falsehoods can still coordinate.
-A population that believes incompatible truths cannot.
-This intuition explains why myths, national narratives, and simplified moral stories have historically played stabilizing roles.
-They compress complexity.
-They reduce friction.
-They make collective action possible.
+This explains the historical power of myths and simplified narratives.

-The problem is not that shared illusions enable coordination.
-It is that they coordinate behavior by severing feedback from reality.
+The danger is not coordination itself, but severing feedback from reality.

-Shared illusions are brittle because they suppress correction.
-As long as external conditions remain forgiving, the illusion holds.
-When conditions change—economic pressure, military conflict, technological disruption—the illusion collapses abruptly, often catastrophically.
-Because the belief system lacks internal mechanisms for falsification, adjustment comes too late.
+Shared illusions suppress correction.
+As long as conditions remain forgiving, they appear stable.
+When conditions change, collapse is abrupt and costly.
+Fractured realities surface conflict earlier.
+They are uncomfortable, but they preserve the possibility of correction.

-Fractured realities, by contrast, feel chaotic immediately.
-Disagreement is visible.
-Trust erodes.
-Coordination costs rise.
-Yet fractured realities still retain one crucial asset: at least some factions remain tethered to external verification.

-This distinction matters.
-Systems theory consistently shows that delayed feedback produces more severe failures than immediate friction.
-Shared illusions delay feedback by design.
-Fractured realities surface conflict early, when correction is still possible.
+WMDs in Iraq illustrate the risk.
+The belief persisted not because dissent was absent, but because incentives aligned to marginalize falsification.
+Coordination succeeded by disabling verification.
+Correction came only after cost became irreversible.

+The real tradeoff is not harmony versus chaos.
+It is short-term coherence versus long-term adaptability.

 ### A Short Case: Weapons of Mass Destruction in Iraq